Campus Visits – An Insider’s Guide

 Sometimes a student just isn’t able to visit a campus because of the distance or family circumstances.
 If that’s the case, you can still go the extra mile to show the school your interest.

-Before you decide not to visit because of financial reasons, check with the schools you’re interested in to see if there are options.
+Before you decide not to visit because of financial reasons, check with the schools you’re interested in to see if there are options for you.
 Many universities provide travel assistance for students to come out and visit on a case-by-case basis.
-“If there’s ever a student who wants to visit but isn’t able financially, always reach out,” LeSane says.
-“We can have conversations about assisting with travel costs.”

 - Make a list of questions you can’t find answers to anywhere else.
 Don’t ask the questions that are addressed on brochures and websites, unless you need clarification on something.